dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 **What if computers adapted to humans?**

+Here's what that looks like in practice—and why it matters for how we think about AI.

 ## The Moment It Clicked: Apple Math Notes

 I was in college when a math major friend complained about LaTeX.
 "I've been writing equations by hand for fifteen years," he said.
 "Now I have to learn a new language just to write what I already know how to write?"